 Driving from Point of Rocks

 Turn left out of Point of Rocks campground.
-Go 0.2 mile.
-Enter Watson Lake Park at the traffic circle (the park is on your left).
+Merge into roundabout and enter Watson Lake Park from the traffic circle (the park is on your right).

-Watson Lake is one of two reservoirs at the Granite Dells, outside of Prescott, Arizona, that was formed in the early 1900s when the Chino Valley Irrigation District built a dam on Granite Creek.
+Watson Lake is one of two reservoirs within the Granite Dells, outside of Prescott, Arizona, that was formed in the early 1900s when the Chino Valley Irrigation District built a dam on Granite Creek.
 The City of Prescott bought the reservoir and surrounding land in 1997 to preserve it as recreational land.
-Local rockclimbers use the granite cliffs above and adjacent to the lake for top-roping and lead climbing.
+Local rock climbers use the granite cliffs above and adjacent to the lake for top-roping and lead climbing.
 The lake is also the home of TriCity Prep Rowing Crew, a local high school team and only rowing team in Northern Arizona.
 Surface area 70 acres (28 ha) Average depth 50 ft (15 m) Surface elevation 5,100 ft (1,600 m).
 Granite Dells Rocks were formed 1.4 billion years ago formed by magma that created molten blob of rock some 2 miles beneath the surface, which cooled slowly creating the granite rocks.
 Underground pressure eventually pushed the rock to the surface.

 Kayaking & Boating